syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/How-to.md

 Grid  supports the SignalR features for live updates in record.
 Please find the below option to configure signalR with Grid.

-1) Before configure SignalR with ejGrid.
-You need to Setup SignalR configuration in Visual Studio project.
-For reference, please find the link.
+1) Before configure SignalR with the ejGrid.
+You need to setup the SignalR configuration in Visual Studio project.
+For reference, please find the link given below.

 N> [signalR](http://www.asp.net/signalr/overview/getting-started/tutorial-getting-started-with-signalr#setup "signalr")